Sodium chlorate: Synthesis

 Industrially, sodium chlorate is produced by the electrolysis of concentrated sodium chloride solutions.
 All other processes are obsolete.
 The sodium chlorate process is not to be confused with the chloralkali process, which is an industrial process for the electrolytic production of sodium hydroxide and chlorine gas.

 The overall reaction can be simplified to the equation:

-First, chloride is oxidised to form intermediate hypochlorite, ClO−, which undergoes further oxidisation to chlorate along two competing reaction paths: (1) Anodic chlorate formation at the boundary layer between the electrolyte and the anode, and (2) Autoxidation of hypochlorite in the bulk electrolyte.
+First, chloride is oxidised to form intermediate hypochlorite, ClO−, which undergoes further oxidation to chlorate along two competing reaction paths: (1) Anodic chlorate formation at the boundary layer between the electrolyte and the anode, and (2) Autoxidation of hypochlorite in the bulk electrolyte.

 Under electrolysis hydrogen and sodium hydroxide are formed at the cathode and chloride ions are discharged at the anode (mixed metal oxide electrode is often used).
 The evolved chlorine does not escape as a gas but undergoes hydrolysis:

 The hydrolysis of chlorine is considered to be fast.
 The formation of H+ ions should make the boundary layer at the anode strongly acidic and this is observed at low chloride concentrations.
 However, large concentrations of chloride, as they occur in industrial chlorate cells, shift the hydrolysis equilibrium to the left.
 At the boundary layer the concentration of H+ is not high enough to permit diffusion into the bulk electrolyte.
 Therefore hydrogen is transported away from the anode mostly as hypochlorous acid rather than H+.
 The hypochlorous acid dissociates in the bulk electrolyte where the pH is high and the hypochlorite ion diffuses back to the anode.
 More than two thirds of the hypochlorite is consumed by buffering before reaching the anode.
 The remainder is discharged at the anode to form chlorate and oxygen: